 Addiction has been called a chronic relapsing disease.
 Relapse is when the person in recovery chooses to try some controlled using again after attempting to remain abstinent.
 We know that addicts/alcoholics can’t control substance use.
 If they could, they wouldn’t be in this situation in the first place.
 Relapse is one more failed attempt at trying to control how much they are able to use.

 Do you ever find yourself thinking, “Life has taught me some tough lessons, and the scars do not heal easily.”?
-This article can help you learn valuable lessons from the past, instead of allowing the past to determine your future.
+This article can help you learn valuable lessons from the past,

 This might have been the toughest question to handle emotionally for me in my whole life.
 It came out of the blue by phone from a then 12 year old son of a client I had been working with.

 The simple answer was, “No, I can’t.”

 Whether you have experienced a relapse or a new to Alcoholics Anonymous, you probably have some fear, doubt and shame associated with the past.
 We review a few simple questions about the role of a sponsor and present you with some ideas to help you move forward in recovery from alcoholism.

 It is a matter of historical record that both of the two original AA cofounders had at one time belonged to an evangelical Christian movement known as the Oxford Group and were strongly influenced by many of its basic ideas.On the other hand,